fukamachi/clack/README.markdown

     (defpackage simple-app
       (:use :cl
-            :clack.handler.hunchentoot))
+            :clack))
     (in-package :simple-app)

-    (defvar app
+    (clackup
       #'(lambda (req)
           '(200 (:content-type "text/plain") ("Hello, Clack!"))))

-    (run app)

-Now access [http://localhost:8080/](http://localhost:8080/) and Clack show you "Hello, Clack!".
+Now access [http://localhost:8080/](http://localhost:8080/) and Clack may show you "Hello, Clack!".

+## Installation

+TODO.

 ## Application

-Clack Application is a lambda.
+Clack Application is just a lambda.
 It takes exactly one argument, the "Request", and returns the "Response" as a list containing exactly three values.

     (defvar app
       #'(lambda (req)